y-india/Freelance-Website/README.md

 # Yuvraj Freelance AI/ML & Streamlit Services

-Welcome to my **freelance services web app**, built with **Streamlit**.
+Welcome to my **freelance services web app**, built with **Streamlit (and using HTML in it)**.
 This platform allows clients to explore my services, view proofs of work, and submit project requests directly.

 ---